nutdaran/period/README.md

 make a note of period blood to use for further purpose like seeing an obstetrician.

 ## Features
-- showing the next ovulation day
+- calculate the next period day
-- calculate the next ovulation day
+- noti for reminding the coming up period day
 - memo the color, texture, and flow of the period

 ## UI design